amystanley25/car-pricing/README.md

  - Ridge Regression with Polynomial Features also performed well, achieving an R² of 0.9085 and MSE of 0.0753.
 The regularization slightly reduces overfitting, though at a small cost in performance.
 - Lasso Regression with Polynomial Features had slightly lower performance with an R² of 0.8856 and MSE of 0.0893.
 It selected a subset of features, which makes the model more interpretable but less accurate.
 - Linear Regression with One-Hot Encoding (without polynomial terms) achieved an R² score of 0.8901 and an MSE of 0.0887.
 This model performed surprisingly well and offers a more interpretable alternative to polynomial expansion.
 - Among categorical features, 'model', 'brand', and 'vehicleType' had the largest impact on price.
-The one-hot encoded model revealed that certain car models (e.g., 'Golf', 'BMW 3er') and vehicle types (e.g., 'coupe', 'SUV') significantly drive price variation.
+The one-hot encoded model revealed that certain car models and vehicle types ignificantly drive price variation.

 ## Results & Conclusion